A multi-dynamic low-rank deep image prior (ML-DIP) for 3D real-time cardiovascular MRI: Methods

 \subsection{Experiments}

-To evaluate ML-DIP, we analyzed data from a 3D MRXCAT phantom \cite{wissmann2014mrxcat}, ten healthy subjects at rest (two also scanned during in-magnet exercise), and five patients with frequent premature ventricular contractions (PVCs).
-All in vivo studies were approved by the Institutional Review Board, and written informed consent was obtained.
+To evaluate ML-DIP, we analyzed data from a 3D MRXCAT phantom \cite{wissmann2014mrxcat}, ten healthy subjects at rest (two also scanned during in-magnet exercise), and \textb{12 patients with a history of premature ventricular contractions (PVCs).} All in vivo studies were approved by the Institutional Review Board, and written informed consent was obtained.
 The subject characteristics of the participants are summarized in \tabref{human}.